shinolab/autd3-doc-v8/src/en/Users_Manual/modulation/transform.md

 {{#include ../../../codes/Users_Manual/modulation/transform_0.py}}
 ```

-`with_transform` takes `Fn(usize, EmitIntensity) -> EmitIntensity` as an argument, where the first argument is the index and the second argument is the original modulation data.
+`with_transform` takes `Fn(usize, u8) -> u8` as an argument, where the first argument is the index and the second argument is the original modulation data.